Healthcare Provider Directory Access Control

 How do we define coarse-grained access control?

 Coarse-grained access control is when access to resources is granted or denied based on broad, general criteria, often at the role (RBAC) level.
-However, one or more scopes or claims may also be required.

 How do we define fine-grained access control?